Ashkan-Yaldaie/thesis/documents/Thesis.md

 `crontab -l // Displaying the cron table`
 `crontab -e // Opening the cron table for editing`

 The cron table can be used in order to execute a command at a given time.
 These commands can be set for each user by using the `crontab` command.
 The system will check the table regularly to see if there is a new command scheduled to be executed.
-The cron table syntax is shown in Table 2.
+An example of the cron table syntax is shown in Table 2.
 (Hows & Membrey 2012, 107)

 ### Home automation